bredelings/BAli-Phy/TODO/UseHaskellTypes.md

 - Constraint ordering.
 - Solver-simplified residual predicates.

-No normal user-facing behavior should change in this milestone.
+No normal user-facing behavior should change in this milestone, apart from prototype bindings that have already been deliberately converted to inferred mode.

 ## Milestone 8: Whole-Tree Signature Report